rob-blackbourn/jetblack-fixengine/README.md

 Because of this the protocols are provided by config files.
 Historically `XML` was used.
-While this is supported, `yaml` is preferred and some example protocols are provided in the [etc](https://github.com/rob-blackbourn/jetblack-fixengine/tree/master/etc) folder.
+While this is supported, `yaml` is preferred and some examples are provided in the [etc](https://github.com/rob-blackbourn/jetblack-fixengine/tree/master/etc) folder.